brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-28-no-cards-no-cash-no-problem-get-a-google-wallet.md

----
-layout: post
-title: No cards, no cash? no problem!
+# No cards, no cash? no problem!
 Get a Google Wallet
----

 First Google was after search engine domination, then world domination, and now?
 YOUR WALLET!
 But they're not going to steal it -- trust me, they don't need the money.
 They want to replace it.